C. Daryl Cameron, Ph.D. | Principal Investigator

 Victoria Spring, M.A. | Graduate Student

-Victoria is a 5th-year graduate student in the EMP Lab (and a 2nd-year here at Penn State).
-She graduated from the University of North Carolina at Chapel Hill in 2012 with a degree in Psychology, and managed Dr. Cameron’s lab at the Univerity of Iowa in 2013.
-Before that, she worked at Lisa Feldman Barrett’s Interdisciplinary Affective Science Laboratory.
-Victoria is broadly interested in moral emotions, particularly how empathy, anger, and moral judgment are constructed as the product of affect, learning, and conceptualization.
-She is also interested in how intergroup dynamics shape moral emotions.
-Victoria received an M.A. at the University of Iowa, and for the 2016-2017 academic year studied at the Karolinska Institutet in Stockholm, Sweden as part of her National Science Foundation Graduate Research Fellowship.
+Victoria is a 5th year graduate student in the EMP Lab, having graduated from the University of North Carolina at Chapel Hill in 2012 with a degree in Psychology, and managed Dr. Cameron’s lab at the University of Iowa in 2013.
+Victoria is interested in social emotions such as empathy (and why we don’t have it), anger (and why we’re afraid of it), and moral judgment (and why we mostly just judge marginalized people).
+Specifically, Victoria is interested in how individual, group, and situational factors influence our perception of different social emotions and how those emotions are transformed into subsequent moral behavior.
+Victoria received an M.A. at the University of Iowa, and for the 2016-2017 academic year studied at the Karolinska Institutet in Stockholm, Sweden as part of the National Science Foundation Graduate Research Fellowship.